 6. World’s Largest Living Reptiles: Saltwater Crocodile

 This fearsome animal is the largest reptile on the planet and a formidable predator.
 Saltwater crocodiles, or ‘salties’, or estuarine crocodiles, reach a length of more than 23 feet (6.5 mts) and weigh over 2,200 pounds (1,000 kgs).
 These animals are widespread and can be found inhabiting the brackish and freshwater regions of eastern India, Southeast Asia, and northern Australia.
-These animals are known for their infamous technique, the “death roll”, where it continuously flips its prey over in the water until it drowns, making it one of the most dangerous animals of the world.
-These incredible creatures are short-tempered, easily provoked, and aggressive—partly a result of its strong territoriality.
-They are excellent swimmers and feed on anything they can get their jaws on, including water buffalo, monkeys, wild boar, and even sharks.
+These animals are known for their infamous technique, the “death roll”, where it continuously flips their prey over in the water until it drowns, making it one of the most dangerous animals in the world.
+These incredible creatures are short-tempered, easily provoked, and aggressive—partly a result of their strong territoriality.
+They are excellent swimmers and feed on anything they can get their jaws on, including water buffalo, monkeys, wild boars, and even sharks.

 7. Kissing Bugs: Assassin Bugs

 This predatory bug, as its name suggests, uses its short three-segmented beak to pierce its prey and inject a toxin that paralyzes the victim in a fraction of a second and begins liquefying its innards.
 After sucking their victim dry, these bugs attach the entire corpse to its back like a protective shield.
 Assassin bugs range from 5 to 40 mm (0.2 to 1.6 inches) in size.
 All over the world, there are 7,000 species of assassin bugs.